nreymundo/home-network-stack/README.md

 * Redis: Key-Value storage for caching purposes.
 * MariaDB: MySQL fork.
 * InfluxDB: Time series DB used to store metrics from many different systems.
+* Prometheus: Pretty much the same as InfluxDB but different.

 ### Utilities
 * Socket-proxy: Allows more granular control over services wanting to access the Docker socket.